 Professor of Classics.
 Interests: Latin prose literature and Roman religion; publications on Livy, Tacitus, Cicero, Sallust, Polybius, and Latin panegyric; current projects including Cornelius Nepos, Pompeius Trogus, and the Roman imperial cut.
 Early rabbinic Judaism and the reception of the ancient world in cinema.

 James R. McCredie Professor in the History of Greek Art and Archaeology, Institute of Fine Arts; University Professor.
 Interests: Greek art and architecture in archaic and classical periods

-Assistant Professor of Classics.
+Associate Professor of Classics.
 Interests: Ancient history, particularly the Hellenistic kingdoms and the rise of the Roman Empire.
 Research interests include political economy, the comparative history of early empires, and Greek relations with the Near East.
 Particular interests are religious associations, temple administration, land tenure, and taxation.

 Lila Acheson Wallace Professor of Ancient Egyptian Art, Institute of Fine Arts.
 Interests: Ancient Egyptian art history and archaeology; Ancient Nubian art history and archaeology.